robodhhb/BrickClassifi3r/02_Neural Network Training on PC/_readme.txt

    Download-Address:
    https://www.python.org/ftp/python/3.5.2/python-3.5.2-amd64.exe

-   Alternatively you can use Python 3.6.3 (64 bit).
+   Alternatively you can use Python 3.6.X and 3.7.x (64 bit).

 3. Library "TensorFlow" (1.5 or higher)
    Installation with a console dialog: